t73fde/zero/www/index.md

-# App - Utilities for Go applications
+# Zero - Utilities for Go applications

-This is a collection of utility functions to build applications in [Go](https://go.dev/).
+This is a collection of utility functions for building applications in [Go](https://go.dev/).

-* [iter](/dir?ci=tip&name=iter): additional functions to combine iterators.
+* [iter](/dir?ci=tip&name=iter): Additional functions for combining iterators.
-* [set](/dir?ci=tip&name=set): a simple set type.
+* [set](/dir?ci=tip&name=set): A simple set type.

+The name _Zero_ refers to "0-components", introduced in the book _Moderne Software-Architektur: Umsichtig planen, robust bauen mit Quasar_ by Johannes Siedersleben (2002).
+0-components are independent of both application and technology, much like blood type O, which can be universally transfused.

-## Use instructions
+## Usage instructions

-If you want to import this library into your own [Go](https://go.dev/) software, you must execute a `go get` command.
-Since Go treats non-standard software and non-standard platforms quite badly, you must use some non-standard commands.
+To import this library into your own [Go](https://go.dev/) software, you need to run the `go get` command.
+Since Go does not handle non-standard software and platforms well, some additional steps are required.

-First, you must install the version control system [Fossil](https://fossil-scm.org), which is a superior solution compared to Git, in too many use cases.
-It is just a single executable, nothing more.
-Make sure, it is in your search path for commands.
+First, install the version control system [Fossil](https://fossil-scm.org), which is a superior alternative to Git in many use cases.
+Fossil is just a single executable, nothing more.
+Make sure it is included in your system's command search path.

-How you can execute the following Go command to retrieve a given version of this library:
+Then, run the following Go command to retrieve a specific version of this library:

-    GOVCS=t73f.de:fossil go get t73f.de/r/app@HASH
+    GOVCS=t73f.de:fossil go get t73f.de/r/zero@HASH

-where `HASH` is the hash value of the commit you want to use.
+Here, `HASH` represents the commit hash of the version you want to use.

-Go currently seems not to support software versions when the software is managed by Fossil.
-This explains the need for the hash value.
-However, this methods works.
+Go currently does not seem to support software versioning for projects managed by Fossil.
+This is why the hash value is required.
+However, this method works reliably.